liubgithub/maptalks.snapto/README.md

 `disable()` end snap to.

 `setMode(mode||String)` set the snapping strategy, when mode is 'point', it will snap to geometries's end points.
-When it set to 'line',it will snap a point which is mearest to mouse on a LineString.
+When it set to 'line',it will snap a point which is nearest to mouse on a LineString or Polygon.

 ## Contributing